alanng10/class-lang/Docue/Article/Sand/a.md

 StringValue is not write able.
 This is enough element to do any system programming string operation.

-Sande does not need enum.
+Sand does not need enum.
-Sande has StructType and glob var.
+Sand has StructType and glob var.
 Shared list is made with glob var of StructType and init with maide.
 This is enough element to do any system programming shared list.

-Sande does not need glob var init at glob var declare.
+Sand does not need glob var init at glob var declare.
-Sande has maide state to do any init.
+Sand has maide state to do any init.
 This is enough element to do any system programming glob init.

-Sande Lang does not need lang element to interface to external.
+Sand Lang does not need lang element to interface to external.
-Sande compiler modules have infra to generate refer binary.
+Sand compiler modules have infra to generate refer binary.
 The refer binary can refer to custom made machine code binary.
 This is enough element to interface to external.

-Sande compiler does not optimize output.
+Sand compiler does not optimize output.
 This is enough element to do any system programming process module making.